nuwanwre/react-native-boilerplate/README.md

 To run existing Test Suites run ```yarn test```.
 On occasions where some UI component with existing ```__snapshots__``` directory is being updated, run ```yarn test -u``` to update the snapshots.

+### Validating Commits and Tests

+This template also includes a sample workflow to verify merges to master via github actions.
+You may enable/disable it depending on your use cases.

 ### Updating to Latest Version of React Native

 As of present, the React Native version can be upgraded through `react-native upgrade`.
 However, on some occasions, this process might introduce breaking changes.
 If so, please follow the changes specified on React Native upgrade [helper](https://react-native-community.github.io/upgrade-helper/).